 - In the event that we have a confirmed exposure to COVID-19 you will only be provided with the necessary information, such as the date(s) of possible exposure.
 The name of the family/child with a confirmed case will never be shared.

-- Please note that if we have a confirmed exposure at Little Oak we will have to close temporarily.
+- Please note that if we have a confirmed exposure at Little Oak we may have to close temporarily.

 Daily Heath Screening